Oakes Irrigation Research Site field day set

-A field day will be held at the North Dakota State University Oakes Irrigation Research Site on Wednesday, Aug.
-27.
+A field day will be held at the North Dakota State University Oakes Irrigation Research Site – Robert Titus Research Farm on Thursday, Aug.
+18.

-The approximately 20-acre site, which is 4.5 miles south of Oakes on North Dakota Highway 1, is associated with the Carrington center.
+The approximately 40-acre site, which is 4.5 miles south of Oakes on North Dakota Highway 1, is a substation of the NDSU Carrington Research Extension Center.

-The field day will begin with refreshments at 8:45 a.m.
-The tour will run from 9 to 11:30 a.m.
+The field day will begin with refreshments at 8:30 a.m.
+The tour will run from 9 to noon, with lunch following.
 Topics that will be covered and the presenters are:

 Tour participants also will have the opportunity to review the site’s irrigated corn hybrid and soybean performance tests.